- Synovial Sarcoma

 Torey wants others who may have recently received a cancer diagnosis to know that it's not an easy road to go down or an easy pill to swallow.
 Sometimes through the struggle, you have to be humble and strong but it's ok to cry.
 When you’re done shedding your tears, get back up, dust yourself off and smile again.
 No one wants to see their child at any age suffer and be in pain.

-Raymeer’s family has a close relationship with ALSF.
+Raymeer’s family has a close relationship with Alex's Lemonade Stand Foundation (ALSF).
 To Torey, ALSF means that a cure will be found and she hopes that day will be soon.
 ALSF puts smiles on families’ faces.
 “They always ask about Baby Bacon which shows that they really care,” said Torey.
 “They mean a lot to us.”
 ALSF has also assisted the family with the Travel for Care program.
 The family participated in the CBS Telethon in 2016.
-They enjoyed it so much they look forward to volunteering again next year!
+They enjoyed it so much they look forward to volunteering again every year they can!

 Family quote: "Continue to be the heroes that you are.
 Nothing can keep us down!"